 - Meanwhile, heat 1 Tbsp. of the oil in a large, high-sided skillet with a fitted lid over medium heat.
-Add broccoli; cover and cook 4 to 5 minutes, stirring occasionally, until crisp-tender.
+Add broccoli; cover and cook 5 minutes, removing lid to stir occasionally, until crisp-tender.
 Add remaining 1 Tbsp. oil, mushrooms, shallot, and garlic; cook 3 to 4 minutes, stirring often, until vegetables are softened.
-Season with salt and ¼ tsp. of the black pepper.
+Season with salt and 1/4 tsp. of the black pepper.
 Transfer vegetables to a bowl.

-- Melt buttery spread (or butter) in pan.
-Whisk in flour until dissolved.
-Add oat milk and miso paste, whisking continuously until smooth.
+- Ad butter to pan.
+Once melted, whisk in flour until dissolved.
+Add oat (or cashew) milk and miso paste, whisking continuously until smooth.
 Bring to a simmer and cook 2 to 3 minutes until sauce begins to thicken.
-Stir in remaining ¾ tsp. black pepper and thyme.
+Stir in remaining 3/4 tsp. black pepper and thyme.